OctopusDeploy/blog/blog/2020-07/connect-an-aws-account-to-octopus/index.md

 To follow along with this blog post, you need to have:

 - An AWS account.
-- An Octopus Deploy server.
-An on-premises instance of Octopus Server or an Octopus Cloud instance.
+- An Octopus Deploy server, either an on-premises instance of Octopus Server or an Octopus Cloud instance.

 ## Creating an IAM user

 Before deploying from Octopus Deploy to AWS, you need an authentication method.
 Because Octopus Deploy will deploy infrastructure or applications to AWS, AWS needs to know *who* Octopus Deploy is.
-The typical authentication method for AWS is Identity and Access Management ([IAM](https://aws.amazon.com/iam/#:~:text=AWS%20Identity%20and%20Access%20Management%20(IAM)%20enables%20you%20to%20manage,offered%20at%20no%20additional%20charge.)), which provides an access key and secret (sort of like a username and password).
+The typical authentication method for AWS is Identity and Access Management ([IAM](https://aws.amazon.com/iam/#:~:text=AWS%20Identity%20and%20Access%20Management%20(IAM)%20enables%20you%20to%20manage,offered%20at%20no%20additional%20charge.)), which provides an access key and secret.

 ### IAM user in the UI